-A UNESCO world heritage site and a Key Biodiversity Area, the Muskitia region is home to some of the most unique and continuous forests in Central America.
-Unfortunately, this isolated region is heavily threatened by illegal encroachment primarily from livestock farming.
-With few local sources of income, poverty is widespread and many households in extremely precarious situations; this is being exacerbated by increasingly frequent extreme weather events.
+As a UNESCO world heritage site and a Key Biodiversity Area, the Muskitia region is home to some of the most unique and continuous forests in Central America.
+Unfortunately, this isolated region is heavily threatened by illegal encroachment, primarily from livestock farming.
+With few local sources of income, poverty is widespread and many households are in extremely precarious situations; which are exacerbated by increasingly frequent extreme weather events.

 by strengthening local productive initiatives

 through training sessions and economic opportunities